 Living in a damp house can be very dangerous and can cause you a lot serious health issues.
 As such, a little leak is something that should not be ignored.
 Although you might not be able to notice the immediate water damage, bacteria and mould growth can start within a short time of water intrusion.
 Damp homes have been found to be the cause of respiratory illnesses and is a conducive place for breeding of parasites and bacteria.
 Find out how to identify damp in your home with London Damp Specialists.

 Dry rot, wet rot, penetrating damp, rising damp, condensation are all water-damage problems faced by home owners and problems that need to be fixed sooner rather than later.
 But each is a different issue with a variety of effects and treatment methods.
 One quick call to London Damp Specialists is all it takes to diagnose your damp or rot problem.
 Here’s a quick guide to spot your rot, so you know when it’s time to call the experts.

 Condensation is, to some degree, found in all properties and buildings inhabited by people.
 This is completely normal: we all breathe out water vapour, create it when cooking, bathing and doing the laundry.
 This moisture, when combined with the temperature of the air and the surface temperature of the windows, will result in condensation.
 But how effectively it is processed is key to the health of your family and home.
 Find out more about condensation solutions.

 Continue reading “Condensation Control”

 As we emerge from winter hibernation, it’s a good time to take a look at our homes and properties and assess any effects the wintry weather may have had.
 Even if it hasn’t been a harsh winter temperature-wise, there are still many factors that may have taken their toll on your property.
-Deal with them now and avoid nasty surprises later in the year!
+Read this guide from London Damp Specialists to deal with them now and avoid nasty surprises later in the year!